endurtech/css-ready-classes-gravity-forms/readme.txt

 This WordPress plugin for Gravity Forms will allow you to quickly and conveniently select from a fully updated list of CSS Ready Classes available under your form fields' Appearance tab.
 This plugin is a modified version of [Brad's Gravity Forms CSS Ready Class Selector WordPress plugin](https://wordpress.org/plugins/gravity-forms-css-ready-selector/).
 Special thanks to [Brad Vincent](https://profiles.wordpress.org/bradvin/) for the original code and [Mike Kormendy](https://github.com/mkormendy) for the cleaned up version!
 [Visit the new and improved plugin web site](https://endurtech.com/css-ready-classes-plugin/) for more details.

 This plugin, as of v2.5, will also HIDE ALL Gravity Forms backend tooltips when managing your forms.
 Those tooltips are helpful to the uninitiated but quickly become a pest to those of us who are initiated.
 To restore tooltip function simply disable this plugin.
 In a future release I will look into embedding this feature into the main Gravity Forms Settings area so that it can be toggled.
 If anyone wants to help me achieve this please [get in touch with me](https://endurtech.com/contact/).

+This plugin, as of v2.7.6, will also HIDE ALL Gravity Forms "Required Field Notification" message which appears at the top of every form.
+That notification is helpful to the uninitiated but quickly become a pest to those of us who are initiated.
+To restore the notification message at the top of each form simply disable this plugin.
+In a future release I will look into embedding this feature into the main Gravity Forms Settings area so that it can be toggled.
+If anyone wants to help me achieve this please [get in touch with me](https://endurtech.com/contact/).

 [Donate now](https://endurtech.com/give-thanks/) to ensure future improvements to this plugin by [sending me a tip using Brave](https://endurtech.com/send-a-tip-using-the-brave-browser/) or by [sending me a one-time donation](https://endurtech.com/give-thanks/).